UniM: A Unified Any-to-Any Interleaved Multimodal Benchmark¶

 Key Findings¶

-- Existing models perform extremely poorly: Baseline model SQCS is mostly below 20%; NExT-GPT and MIO StS/LeS are mostly below 5%, demonstrating that existing MLLMs fall far short of the requirements for interleaved multimodal learning.
+- Poor Performance of Existing Models: SQCS for baseline models is mostly below 20%, and StS/LeS for NExT-GPT and MIO are mostly below 5%, indicating current MLLMs are inadequate for interleaved multimodal learning.

-- Difficulty sensitivity: Only UniMA exhibits a performance gradient consistent with task difficulty; baseline models already fail on the simplest tasks and cannot differentiate task complexity.
+- Difficulty Sensitivity: Only UniMA exhibits a performance gradient consistent with task difficulty levels.

 Highlights & Insights¶

-- TER module design: Traceable evidence combined with check–backtrack mechanisms effectively improves structured output quality within an agentic framework.
+- Agentic Strength: The TER module's evidence traceability and iteration loop effectively improve structured output quality in an agentic framework.

 Limitations & Future Work¶

-- UniMA is fundamentally an agentic pipeline (multi-module integration) rather than an end-to-end unified model; its advantages partly stem from engineering integration rather than breakthroughs in model capability.
+- UniMA is an agentic pipeline rather than a unified end-to-end model; its performance stems from integration rather than architectural breakthroughs.

-- The absence of a human performance baseline makes it difficult to assess what UniMA's ~60% SQCS represents in absolute terms.
+- Absence of a human performance baseline makes it difficult to gauge the absolute proficiency of the ~60% SQCS score.

 Related Work & Insights¶

-- Comparison with MMIE/CoMM: UniM expands modalities from 2 to 7, domains from ~10 to 30, and interleaved combinations from 3–4 to 41, representing an order-of-magnitude leap.
+- Comparison with MMIE/CoMM: UniM scales modalities from 2 to 7 and domains from ~10 to 30, representing a significant jump in complexity.

-- Evaluation methodology inspiration: Decomposing multimodal evaluation into three orthogonal dimensions — semantics, structure, and coherence — is more informative than a single metric.
+- Orthogonal Evaluation: Decomposing multimodal evaluation into semantic, structural, and coherence dimensions provides more actionable insights than a single score.

 Rating¶

-⭐⭐⭐⭐ An important benchmark contribution that systematically defines and evaluates any-to-any interleaved multimodal learning for the first time, with large data scale and thoughtful evaluation design.
-However, the UniMA baseline is engineering-heavy, and the core contributions lie in the dataset and evaluation methodology rather than model innovation.
+⭐⭐⭐⭐ An important benchmark contribution that systematically defines and evaluates any-to-any interleaved multimodal learning.
+High data scale and thoughtful evaluation design, though the UniMA baseline is more of an engineering integration than a model innovation.